armollica/TableShaper/README.md

 . venv/bin/activate
 ```

-Install the package and its dependencies.
-Use the `--editable` flag so that
+Install the package and its dependencies with the `--editable` flag.
+That way
 changes to the source code will automatically affect the CLI program.
 ```bash
 pip install --editable .